danrichards/aicrawler-docs/AiCrawler/Heuristics/README.md

 ```

-#### Most rules are designed accept an variety of args:
+#### Most rules are designed to accept an variety of args:

-Do any words in the div's text intersect with the words provided.
+Do any words in the div's text intersect with the words provided?

 ```
 $args = [